sandyschumann/sandyschumann.github.io/README.md

-I am a Lecturer (Assistant Professor) and the Postgraduate Tutor at University College London, [Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
-My current research examines questions that pertain to the interplay between technology and hate (crime or speech), extremism, as well as radicalisation.
-I take an interdiciplinary approach and work in the borderlands of communication science, social psychology, and terrorism studies.
-I am also passionate about meta-research, improving research methods and analyses procedures in terrorism studies.
+I am a Lecturer (Assistant Professor) at University College London, [Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
+My current research examines the interplay between (social) media/technology and hate, extremism, as well as radicalisation.
+I take an interdisciplinary approach and work in the borderlands of communication science, social psychology, and terrorism studies.
+I am also passionate about meta-research, improving research methods and analyses procedures in extremism and terrorism studies.
 In the past, I have studied risk factors of radicalisation more broadly, computer-mediated intergroup contact, and online collective action.

 I am keen to translate my research into policy and practice.
 Doing so, I advise governments (e.g., UK Commission on Countering Extremism, UAE Ministry of Culture and Knowledge Development) and collaborate with civil society organisations to conduct impact evaluations.

-I am the module convenor of the undergraduate course 'Terrorism' and the post-graduate module 'Online Hate Crime and Extremism'.
-In addition, I lead the fortnightly [JDI Open](jdiopen.github.io) seminar series on open science practices and innovative statistical methods.
+I serve as the program director of the MSc Countering Extremist Crime and Terrorism.
+Furthermore, I am the module convenor of the undergraduate course 'Terrorism' and the post-graduate module 'Online Hate Crime and Extremism'.

+In 2018, I founded [JDI Open](jdiopen.github.io), a seminar series on open science practices and innovative statistical methods.
+Since 2023, I am a co-lead of UCL's chapter of the UK Reproducibility Network.

 See my [CV](https://github.com/sandyschumann/sandyschumann.github.io/blob/master/CV%20Sandy%20Schumann%20Oct%202022.pdf) for more information.